section-engineering-education/engineering-education/content/articles/how-to-classify-ecg-signal-using-continuous-wavelet-transform-and-alexnet-via-transfer-learning/index.md

 ECG signals represent the heart's electrical activity observed from a strategic point of the human body, characterized by Quasi-periodic voltage.
 AlexNet is a convolutional neural network that has eight different layers.
 This method is commonly used in the science sector and for image studies.

 Transfer learning (TL) is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
 For example, knowledge gained while learning to recognize cars could be used when trying to recognize trucks.

 This tutorial will classify the ECG signals using pre-trained deep CNN(AlexNet) via transfer learning in Matlab.
 For this purpose, we utilized the strength of a container wavelet transforms to represent the one dimension ECG signals as images.
 It makes it possible to be used as an input in the AlexNet.

 ### Prerequisites
 To follow along with this tutorial, you'll need:

 - [MATLAB](https://www.mathworks.com/products/get-matlab.html?s_tid=gn_getml) installed.
 - Proper understanding of [MATLAB](https://www.section.io/engineering-education/getting-started-with-matlab/) basics.

 ### Types of ECG signal for classification

-Primarily, we are taking three types of ecg signals:
+Primarily, we are taking three types of ECG signals:
 - ARR: Arrhythmias
 - CHF: Congestive heart failure, and
-- NSR: Normal Sinus Rythm
+- NSR: Normal Sinus Rhythm

 They are shown below:
 ![types of signals](/engineering-education/how-to-classify-ecg-signals-using-continuous-wavelet-transform-and-alexnet-via-transfer-learning/class-one.png)

 The main object here is to train a CNN to distinguish between ARR, CHF, and NSR.
 These three signals(162 ecg recording) are obtained from ecg signal databases from the physionet.
 The databases include:

 1. MIT-BIH Arrhythmia database(96recordings)[ARR signals]
-2. MIT-BIH Normal Sinus Rythm Database(30recordings)[NSR signals]
+2. MIT-BIH Normal Sinus Rhythm Database(30recordings)[NSR signals]
 3. BIDMC Congestive Heart failure Database(36recordings)[CHF signals]

 The first step is downloading the data from the [github repository](https://github.com/mathworks/physionet_ECG_data/).
 Next, click on the `code` tab and select `download the zip` to download the database.